aicers/srtree/bench/README.md

 ```

 ## Performance
-We measured the performance of the indexing structures on MBP 14" (2021, M1 Pro).
+We measured the performance of the indexing structures on MBP 14" (2021, M1 Pro, charger plugged in).
 Uniform datasets (at varying dimensions) were randomly generated with the same seed.
 These results were obtained [Criterion](https://github.com/bheisler/criterion.rs)'s best estimate of execution time from 100 benchmark rounds:

 | Dimension      | [R*-tree](https://github.com/georust/rstar) | [Ball-tree](https://github.com/petabi/petal-neighbors) | [SR-tree](https://github.com/aicers/srtree)       | Linear scan    |
 | :---           | :---                                        | :---                                                   | :---          | :---      |